Last Updated: May 22, 2026

 Shared storage across pods

 In some cases, multiple applications may need to access the same data.
 For example, multiple apps might need to look up information from the same database.
-While they could share this data using APIs, a simpler approach is to give all associated pods access to the same storage resource.
+While they could share this data using APIs, a simpler approach is to let multiple pods use the same storage resource when the access mode and backend support shared access, such as with network attached storage.
 This is possible by having pods share a PVC.

 Disaster recovery and backup